scriptype/salinger/README.md

   }
    ```

-   No handler for bam.
+     - No handler for bam.
 It's obviously a private script for `start`.
-Exported methods should reflect what you call them in package.json.
+     - Names of the exported methods should reflect what you call them in package.json.
 It's up to your imagination what you do inside these methods, though.
+     - The first argument of `run` is the filename of the script.
+     - The second parameter is optional and it defines task-specific environment variables.
+Every run call is able to carry its own environment variables, thanks to this second parameter.
-When you `run` a task, you are given a Promise interface to hook and chain it with other tasks.
-The first argument of `run` is the filename of the script.
-The second parameter is optional and it defines task-specific environment variables.
+     - When you `run` a task, you are given a Promise interface to hook and chain it with other tasks.

  - Finally, the scripts: